 Annualised maintenance costs (Exclusive of VAT): Annualised maintenance costs express the total costs of church maintenance divided by 25 years.
 Every forecasted cost which relates to the maintenance of this church over a period of 25 years is included.
 Any anticipated repairs are excluded.
 A list of typical maintenance tasks for any historic church, forecast over the period, is available to view at appendix 2. £4,486.44 Routine maintenance costs (Per annum and exclusive of VAT): These are included in the annualised maintenance costs and are the total cost of two maintenance visits per year.
-A list of the typical maintenance tasks for any historic church included in the twice-annual maintenance visits is available to view at appendix 3. £624.00 Other maintenance costs total (Exclusive of VAT): Additional maintenance needs discovered during twice-yearly maintenance visits, costed and listed individually below. £0.00 Total short term repairs: Small scale items of limited cost which could be fulfilled with minimal fundraising. £25,550.00 - Masonry repairs to the tower £20,000.00 - RWG £2,550.00 - Minor roof repairs £3,000.00 Total medium term repairs: More expensive needs such as roof repairs and tower repairs which may require more involved fundraising and grant applications. £22,700 - Electrical sockets not working £1,500.00 - Carry out window repairs- masonry glazing and ferramenta £18,200.00 - Masonry repairs £3,000.00 Total long term repairs: Items which are known to require works in the longer term but which are not essential in the near future. £18,050.00 - Repoint the spire as rope access report £8,000.00 - Internal repairs as spec £10,050.00 Total desirable repairs: Repairs which are not essential to the conservation health of the church but which might improve aesthetics or usability of the building. £0.00 All cost figures are estimates, exclusive of VAT and professional fees.
-VAT is charged at 20% of the total costs and can sometimes be recovered.
-Pro ofessional fees
+A list of the typical maintenance tasks for any historic church included in the twice-annual maintenance visits is available to view at appendix 3. £624.00 Other maintenance costs total (Exclusive of VAT): Additional maintenance needs discovered during twice-yearly maintenance visits, costed and listed individually below. £0.00 Total short-term repairs: Small scale items of limited cost which could be fulfilled with minimal fundraising. £25,550.00 - Masonry repairs to the tower £20,000.00 - RWG £2,550.00 - Minor roof repairs £3,000.00 Total medium-term repairs: More expensive needs such as roof repairs and tower repairs which may require more involved fundraising and grant applications. £22,700 - Electrical sockets not working £1,500.00 - Carry out window repairs- masonry glazing and ferramenta £18,200.00 - Masonry repairs £3,000.00 Total long-term repairs: Items which are known to require works in the longer term, but which are not essential in the near future. £18,050.00 - Repoint the spire as rope access report £8,000.00 - Internal repairs as spec £10,050.00 Total desirable repairs: Repairs which are not essential to the conservation health of the church but which might improve aesthetics or usability of the building. £0.00 All cost figures are estimates, exclusive of VAT and professional fees.
+VAT is charged at 20% of the total costs and can sometimes be recove fees vary but are either charged at an hourly rate or as a percentage o project cost.
+These are usually charged only on larger or more comple f the total